cmudrc/pied-piper/docs/source/step-by-step.rst

    :alt: An example of manually defined infrastrcuture
    :align: center

    **Figure 1:** An example of manually defined infrastructure, after the baking process.
+The figure is borrowed from `this <https://github.com/cmudrc/pied-piper/blob/main/examples/manual-creation/README.md>`_ example.

 ...  or use the methods to automatically generate the infrastructure.
 The generator method creates a gridworld for streets and randomlly distribute homes.
 It does NOT create market nodes: